Fayetteville mom out 300 ounces of breastmilk after USPS destroyed it

 Carroll is speaking out to make sure this doesn't happen to any other moms.

-She added that it's common for moms in the military to ship their stored frozen breastmilk when duty calls.
+She added that it's common for moms in the military to ship their stored frozen breast milk when duty calls.

 In her case, she said it was the only option since both she and her husband are active duty, and they can't see each other until they both have a weekend off together.